BJP vs Shiv Sena: A contest of protests in Mumbai

-Basking in the limelight after Sunday’s protests against Salman Khan’s controversial tweet, the BJP claims it takes Mumbai’s issues more seriously than Shiv Sena; the Sena in turn claims it taught BJP how to protest
+Basking in the limelight after Sunday’s protests against Salman Khan’s controversial tweet, BJP claims it takes Mumbai’s issues more seriously than Shiv Sena; Sena in turn claims it taught BJP how to protest

 Whether it was Mumbai’s nightlife or LED lights at Marine Drive, the recent past has seen the BJP and Shiv Sena trade punches over several issues.
 However, while it may have been content playing second fiddle to Sena in the city earlier, the BJP seems to have adopted a more aggressive approach recently, keeping a firm gaze on the BMC elections in 2017.

 Case in point, Sunday’s protest that followed Salman’s Khan tweet on 1993 Mumbai blasts convict Yakub Memon, over which the BJP even approached the Governor seeking cancellation of the actor’s bail in the 2002 hit-and-run case, as mid-day had reported yesterday (‘How has the film industry made such a fool their icon?’).

 BJP workers protest outside actor Salman Khan’s house on Sunday, demanding an apology after he posted tweets in favour of 1993 blasts convict Yakub Memon.
 Pic/PTI

 With 15 MLAs – one more than the Shiv Sena – the BJP is flexing its political muscle in Mumbai like never before.
 Following the anti-Salman protest, the party now claims that they take Mumbai’s issues more seriously than the Sena.
 Shiv Sainiks, on the other hand, claim the BJP has learnt to be aggressive from them.